- Multiple Files

 We can add the containing directory to the search path using the

-Note that libraries should be specified after the source or object files that reference them.
+Note that libraries must be specified after the source or object files that reference them.

 The compiler will happily accept multiple input files in varying stages of compilation: